diamachi/tsunagaru-docs/Deployment.md

 -   In our GitHub repository, we click on the **Action** tab and configure a new workflow.
 This has a created [main.yml](./main.yaml) file in ```.github/workflows```.
 Explainations are included in the yaml file
 -  [Secrets](./secrets.png) are defined in the Github repo for the app
 -  Different workflow files for both frontend and backend

-- Each time we push on main in our project, this workflow runs and deploys our application.
+- Each time we push on dev in our project, this workflow runs and deploys our application

 ## Make the application publicly accessible